omoponfhir/omoponfhir-omopv5-dstu2-mapping/STU3_to_DSTU2.md

 for AdministrativeGenderEnum
 	`AdministrativeGender.toCode becomes AdministrativeGenderEnum.forCode or AdministrativeGenderEnum.getCode `
+	`AdministrativeGender.fromCode becomes AdministrativeGenderEnum.forCode`
-	this might have issues with capitalizatino.
+	this might have issues with capitalization.

 DSTU2 doesn't have addContained in BaseResource, so instead you must convert it to be compatible with setcontained ex: